Snailedlt/Markdown-Videos/README.md

 ## How to use?

-The simplest way to use markdown-videos is to use [the website](https://markdown-videos.vercel.app/).

-If you want to use the API, see the [API README](https://github.com/Snailedlt/Markdown-Videos/blob/main/apps/api/README.md)
+The simplest way to use markdown-videos is to use [the website](http://markdown-videos.jorgenkh.no/).
+If you want to use the API, see the [API README](https://github.com/Snailedlt/Markdown-Videos/blob/main/apps/api/README.md) for more info

 ## Contributing

 Markdown Videos is still under development, please open an [issue](https://github.com/Snailedlt/Markdown-Videos/issues) if you find any bugs, or if you want to suggest new features.

-I also accept and highly appreciate Pull Requests.
+Pull requests are also accepted and highly appreciated.
 If you have anything to contribute, please read on.

-### Local development
+## Local development

+Wanna work only with the python or javascript stuff? check out [Additional info](#additional-info)

 ### Prerequisites